linkfluence/radarly-py/docs/officialdoc/architecture/searchparameter.rst

 Case & special characters
 *************************

-By default, text is indexed and queried.
+By default, text is indexed and queried:

 * in lower-case: Query strings are case insensitive: searching ``Bonjour`` and ``bonjour`` will retrieve the same results.